codercurious/facebook-group-member-scraper/README.md

-# undefined
+# Facebook group members scraper
 Interested in using this scraper?
-Get it here: [undefined](https://apify.com/curious_coder/facebook-group-member-scraper?fpr=ve081&fp_sid=github_facebook-group-member-scraper)
+Get it here: [Facebook group members scraper](https://apify.com/curious_coder/facebook-group-member-scraper?fpr=ve081&fp_sid=github_facebook-group-member-scraper)

 ## How it works

 The Facebook Group Members Scraper is an Apify actor designed to extract information about members of a [Facebook](https://facebook.com) group.
 With this actor, you can effortlessly gather valuable data from Facebook groups for various purposes, such as market research, lead generation, and competitor analysis.